leoleovich/grafsy/README.md

 - connectTimeout - Timeout for connecting to graphiteAddr.
 Timeout for writing metrics themselves will be clientSendInterval-connectTimeout-1.
 Default 7.
 In seconds
 - localBind - Local address:port for local daemon
 - metricDir - Directory, in which developers/admins... can write any file with metrics
+- useACL - Enables ACL for metricDir to let grafsy read files there with any permissions.
+Default is false
 - retryFile - Data, which was not sent will be buffered in this file

 ## Sum